hansoljeon95/hansoljeon95.github.io/cv_eng.md

 # Talks
 - On 噴 ‘blue’ and 則卜論 ‘tiger in Chinese zodiac’ in Cosen Kwan Yek.e. *The 64th Summer Annual Conference of the Socities of Kugyeol Studies*.
 Jun 29 2023, Cheongju Early Printing Museum.
-- On Korean Words tayngki ‘Korean ribbon’, taynim ‘men's hanbok pants suspender’ and Reconstruction of \*tan- 'to be tied, to be fastened'. *2023 Winter Annual Conference of the Society of Korean Historical Linguistics*, Jan 11 2024, Academy of Korean Studies.
+- On *tayngki* ‘Korean ribbon’, *taynim* ‘men's hanbok pants suspender’ and the Reconstruction of \*tan- 'to be tied, to be fastened'. *2023 Winter Annual Conference of the Society of Korean Historical Linguistics*, Jan 11 2024, Academy of Korean Studies.

 # Database
 - 15hhem (15세기 한국어 한글 어휘 모음집, Collection of 15th C. Korean Lexicons) : WIP.
 35% complete.